nxtreaming/nginx-rtmp-backup/README.md

             # We will kill it from scripts anyway, but just in case.
             play_restart on;

-            # We need `out` app to have access from localhost.
+            # We need `sout` app to have access from localhost.
             allow play 127.0.0.1;
             # You may want this in case not to allow anyone to watch streams from this point.
             deny play all;